 Unless you receive money from the government yourself, such as social security benefits, you may not realize how often mistakes are made.
-In 2015, the Social Security’s inspector general reported disability overpayments totaling $16.8 billion over a 10-year period.
-Many people are overpaid by the government.
+Sometimes people are overpaid by the government.
 If this happens to you, it’s just a matter of time before the government comes back to collect those funds.
 When you’re living on social security benefits, and your expected to pay back large sums of money you didn’t expect to have to pay, this can cause a real hardship on you and your family.

-Some government debts are nondischargeable in bankruptcy, but as long as there is no fraud involved, Social Security overpayments are not one of them.
-In Chapter 7 or Chapter 13 bankruptcy, the debt you owe to the Social Security Administration, (SSA), can be wiped clean.
+In Chapter 7 or Chapter 13 bankruptcy, the debt you owe to the Social Security Administration, (SSA), may be wiped clean.
 If you received a large amount of money from a social security overpayment and can’t pay it back; contact a Debt Advisors bankruptcy attorney for more information.

 Social Security Payment Mistakes can Be Discharged in Bankruptcy